muratk5n/thirdwave/en/README.md

 ---

-The joke is "countries have armies, in Pakistan the army has a country"
+The IR gem on that is "countries have armies, in Pakistan the army has a country"

 ---